dfmoralesb/MPE_tutorials/tutorials/NGS.md

 * We are going to deduplicate the reads with the tool `clumpify.sh` of `BBmap`

-* First, let's create a new directory where to place the deduplicated reads
+* First, let's create a new directory where to place the deduplicated reads.

 		mkdir /data_tmp/$USERNAME/data/01_dedup

-* Now, let's move back to the folder with the raw data
+* Now, let's move back to the folder with the raw data.

 		cd /data_tmp/$USERNAME/data/00_raw_reads